hexian000/kcptun-libev/README.md

 ## Features

-- NAT traversal: Servers behind certain types of NAT can connect directly to clients via a well‑known rendezvous server, with no port forwarding required.
+- NAT traversal: Servers behind certain types of NAT can connect directly to clients via a well‐known rendezvous server, with no port forwarding required.
 - Secure: Proper integration with modern authenticated encryption.
-- Responsive: No multiplexer; one TCP connection maps to one KCP connection with 0‑RTT opening.
+- Responsive: No multiplexer; one TCP connection maps to one KCP connection with 0‐RTT opening.
 - Precise: KCP flushes on demand; no artificial latency introduced.
 - Simple: Does one thing well — acts as a Layer 4 forwarder.
 - Modern: Full IPv6 support.
 - Dynamic DNS aware: Dynamic IP addresses can be resolved automatically.
-- Configurable: When used with other encryption (e.g., udp2raw, WireGuard), built‑in encryption can be disabled or omitted at build time.
+- Configurable: When used with other encryption (e.g., udp2raw, WireGuard), built‐in encryption can be disabled or omitted at build time.
 - Portable: Compliant with ISO C; supports both GNU/Linux and POSIX APIs.
 - Long-Term Supported: Follow the latest releases of the dependent projects.
 Even if we don't make any changes, the binary release will be rebuilt at least once a year.